 Excess Baggage – Airline baggage or luggage that usually attracts hefty extra fees from passenger airlines.
 Shipping it by international courier is a great alternative solution.
 Just be sure to check which carriers accept suitcases.

 Export License – Required for controlled goods and may be dependent on the destination or end use.
 The UK government’s licensing system is SPIRE.
 See also: OGELs, OIELs, and SIELs for the different kinds of license.

 Exporter of Record – The party responsible for the export declaration.
 If the registered address and contact details of the Exporter of Record differ from the collection address, you will be asked to provide both.

 Express Service – A fast courier service, sometimes next working day depending on the destination.
-For international shipments the service is usually fulfilled by air, as opposed to road.
-As well as being used in the specific names for services of this type, logistics companies will often use the word to denote the division that deals with air transport (e.g. FedEx Express).
+For international shipments, the service is usually fulfilled by air as opposed to road.
+As well as referring to services of this type, logistics companies will often use the word 'express' to denote the division that deals with air transport (e.g. FedEx Express).

 FIATA – International Federation of Freight Forwarders Associations – A non-governmental organisation representing freight forwarders worldwide.
 They are responsible for creating industry-wide standards for shipping documents including the Bill of Lading and Air Waybill.

 Free Cover – For most services, we provide free cover against loss or damage for consignments valued up to £50, or 2SDR per kilo.
 Coverage may differ for some services.
 You can also take out additional insurance cover - see Standard Insurance and High-Value Insurance.
 Please also refer to No Compensation items.

 Freight – In the context of our services, this refers to port to port services (sea freight) or airport to airport services (air freight), typically for consignments too big or heavy for courier.
 However, we also offer courier services such as FedEx International Priority Freight® which are door-to-door services for pallets only.